Bas and Paul with Silvia at the Great Wall at the start of the race on Sunday, 2 June 2019

-The 2019, 7th Peking to Paris Motor Challenge starts from the Great Wall outside Beijing on Sunday, 2 June and will finish 36 days later with a drive into Paris to cross the finish line in Place Vendôme on Sunday, 7 July, a total distance of approximately 13,695 kilometres (8,510 miles).
-The 105 participants will travel through China, Mongolia, Russia, Kazakhstan, Finland, Estonia, Latvia, Poland, Germany, Belgium and France.
+The 2019, 7th Peking to Paris Motor Challenge started from the Great Wall outside Beijing in China on Sunday, 2 June and finished 36 days later with a drive into Paris to cross the finish line in Place Vendôme on Sunday, 7 July, a total distance of approximately 13,695 kilometres (8,510 miles).
+The 105 participants travelled through China, Mongolia, Russia, Kazakhstan, Finland, Estonia, Latvia, Poland, Germany, Belgium and France.

-For the second time, Bristol Owners' Club of Australia (BOCA) members, Paul Hickman and Sebastian (Bas) Gross from New South Wales, are competing in Paul’s 1954 Bristol 403 named ‘Silvia’.
+For the second time, Bristol Owners' Club of Australia (BOCA) members, Paul Hickman and Sebastian (Bas) Gross from New South Wales, competed in Paul’s 1954 Bristol 403 named ‘Silvia’.

 To live track Silvia, please click on this link: